Swisse: Markets

+Swisse products are currently available in Australia, New Zealand, Singapore, South Korea, Indonesia, China, Hong Kong, India, the U.S., France, Italy, Switzerland and the Netherlands.

+Swisse's parent company is Health and Happiness International Holdings Limited, changed in June 2017, formerly known as Biostime International Holdings Limited and publicly listed on the Hong Kong Stock Exchange.

+Measured by sales, it is Australia's top multivitamin brand.

 Legal issues

 In 2013 Avni Sali, the father of former CEO Radek Sali, sued the Australian Broadcasting Corporation for defamation over a The Checkout segment on Swisse products which claimed that he manipulated clinical tests of a Swisse appetite suppressant to benefit the company.
 The ABC stood by the segment, and Australia's dietary supplement regulator, the Therapeutic Goods Administration (TGA), nullified the product's legal registration due to "insufficient evidence to support the indications for the product and the presentation of the product was unacceptable" during the course of the suit.
 The company promptly registered a new product with the same ingredient under the name 'Ultiboost Hunger Control' instead of 'Ultiboost Appetite Suppressant.'
 The case was eventually settled out of court with no settlement paid and each party paying its own legal fees.

 In 2012, the TGA's Complaints Resolution Panel ordered the company to cease use of the terms "clinically proven" and "independently tested" in its promotional materials, in addition to the tagline "Tired?
 Stressed?
 You'll feel better on Swisse."

 In 2025, Bob Brown Foundation launched a campaign aiming to get Swisse to stop selling environmentally damaging krill oil.
 Global retailer Holland and Barrett has committed to not selling any krill oil products at any of their 1600 stores across 19 countries by April 2026.